postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Send Request**

   Invokes a request in your collection.
-Has a send event trigger to start the request and emits an events when it completes that includes the data.
+Has a send event trigger to start the request and emits an event when it completes that includes the data.

 - **Delay**